-With over 25 movies and a dozen albums under his belt, Scott Glasgow is a highly acclaimed composer in the industry.
-Not unlike his music, his studio setup and workflow is a notch above the rest; especially when it comes to presenting his work to film makers.
-So we asked Scott to give us the run down of how he gets his music approved with flying colors and he was awesome enough to oblige.
-Enjoy!
+Ever wondered how to present your music to filmmakers?
+We nabbed the perfect expert.
+With over 25 movies and a dozen albums under his belt, Scott Glasgow is a highly-acclaimed composer in the industry.
+Understandably, his studio setup and workflow are a cut above the rest, especially when it comes to presenting his work to filmmakers.
+We asked Glasgow to give us the rundown of how to present your music to filmmakers and get your music approved.
+He was nice enough to oblige.

-- Apogee Big Ben – for word clock sync for working with other devices or rented gear like a mic pre
+- Apogee Big Ben: for synchronizing all digital equipment in the studio or rented gear like a mic preamp

 - 88-key keyboard

-To prepare for the presentation, I create a simple “presentation session” file in my sequencer.
+To prepare for any presentation, I create a simple “presentation session” file in my sequencer.
 I use Digital Performer, but any sequencer will do.
-This “presentation” file consists of the following:

 - Bank of bus insert tracks (for monitoring)